Saint Petersburg Theological Academy: History

 In 1797, the Holy Trinity Alexander Nevsky Monastery was renamed the Alexander Nevsky Lavra, and the Alexander Nevsky Main Seminary was transformed into the Alexander Nevsky Academy by decree of Paul I of 18 december 1797.
 In the Theological academies, in addition to general seminar courses, they decided to teach a complete system of philosophy and theology, higher eloquence, physics and languages: Latin, Hebrew, Greek, German and French.
 On behalf of Metropolitan Ambrose (Podobedov), Bishop Eugene (Bolkhovitinov) drew up a outline for the establishment of Theological schools in 1805.
 It formed the basis for the reform of the entire system of spiritual education in Russia.
 Theological academies became not only higher theological educational institutions, but also church-scientific centers, which were also entrusted with the tasks of educational and publishing activities.
 The mentors of the academy, in addition to their teaching activities, often carried out various kinds of special assignments of the Synod, reviewing books, compiling written refutations of sectarian and non-Orthodox teachings.
 Graduates of the Theological Academy were assigned as mentors to Theological seminaries and colleges, to parish ministry, priests at Russian missions abroad and embassies.
-Many continued their studies in secular educational institutions.
-The best students remained teachers of the academy.

 On June 26, 1808, Emperor Alexander I approved the draft reform of theological schools, and at the beginning of the following year, the Alexander Nevsky Academy was divided into three completely independent stages: the St. Petersburg Theological Academy - the first in Russia, organized according to the new charter (the highest stage), the St. Petersburg Theological Seminary (the middle stage) and the Alexander Nevsky Theological College (the lowest stage).
 The New Academy became a complex institution in structure, it was not only a higher theological school and an educational center, but also an administrative center for an entire educational district.
 Her tasks included spiritual education and preparation for higher ecclesiastical positions, dissemination of knowledge among the clergy, management of Theological seminaries and schools of the district, the caesura of spiritual writings.
 The Academy was under the jurisdiction of the Holy Synod and the diocesan bishop.
 After the development and adoption of the Charter, the grand opening of the St. Petersburg Theological Academy took place on February 17, 1809.
 It was still located in the Alexander Nevsky Lavra.
 In 1841, the seminary was also transferred beyond the walls of the Lavra to a specially constructed building.

 In 1821, the academic journal "Christian Reading" was established, which published translations of the Holy Scriptures from Hebrew and ancient Greek into Russian, theological, ecclesiastical and historical works of professors and teachers of the Academy.
 Since the 1840s, the Academy began to accept representatives of other Local Orthodox Churches to study: from Bulgaria, Greece, Romania, Serbia and other countries.